jamestiotio/fcs/labs/lab3/README.md

 ### Cracking the Hashes

-- Generate a new rainbow table using `rtgen` (with new parameters - up to you do decide) to break the hash values.
+- Generate a new rainbow table using `rtgen` (with new parameters - up to you to decide) to break the hash values.
 As before, sort the table using `rtsort`.
 - Compare the timing of the new table generation and lookup vs the previous values.
 - Try to break as many salted hashes as possible.